 Getting to grips with all the lingo can be one of the biggest challenges in understanding cryptocurrency!

-To compare it to something we all understand, ‘cryptocurrency’ is like ‘mobile phone’, while Bitcoin, Dogecoin and Ethereum are like Apple, Samsung and Google – they’re different types of mobile phones.
+To compare it to something we can all understand, ‘cryptocurrency’ is like ‘mobile phone’, while Bitcoin, Dogecoin and Ethereum are like Apple, Samsung and Google – they’re different types of mobile phones.

 Types of cryptocurrency